HuMiTriet/Java_project_group_15/time-scheduler/tutorial.md

 - All only the App.java will have the main class (driver code), the rest of the files and folder will be used for packages and methods.

 - Typing mvn exec:java will run this only the App.java file.
+Only uses this if your IDE does not have a button to click on and run it !!!.

 ## Dependencies, artifactID, and groupID
 - Dependencies are the libraries that we wanted to use.